Tutorial - Editing an Existing Audio File

 - Press SPACE to listen to the adjusted selection.
-You don't have to listen to all of it; press SPACE again at any time to stop playback.
+You do not have to listen to all of it; press SPACE again at any time to stop playback.

 - A convenient way to listen to only the adjusted start of the selection is to move the mouse pointer a little after the start of the selection then press B. The selection plays from the start of the selection to the pointer.
 To hear the adjusted end of the selection, move the pointer close to the selection end, then press B to play from the pointer to the selection end.